What is Circuit Breaker in Stock Market?

 - Later in February 2013, new rules for market-wide circuit breakers were introduced by SEC (Securities & Exchange Commission) & the S&P 500 Index was chosen as a new benchmark for circuit breakers.
 Thus, the prior day closing price of the index is used for calculating the percentage decline.

 - It prevents the downside; there is also a concept of “Circuit filters,” which prevent an unreasonable upsurge in the stock prices due to “panic-buying.”
 Time being, let`s only focus on circuit breakers.

 How Does Circuit Breaker in Stock Market Work?

 The basic intention of circuit breakers is to pause the panic-selling button.
 They apply to both individual stocks as well as market indices.
 Basically, there are three levels of circuit breakers:

-This is the first breaker automatically placed by the exchange when the stock fall by a specified percentage from the last close price.
-At this point in time, the trading is halted for a few minutes & then it resumes.
+It is the first breaker automatically placed by the exchange when the stock fall by a specified percentage from the last close price.
+At this point, the trading is halted for a few minutes & then it resumes.

-This is the second breaker which is triggered when the stock price or the index again falls with a higher percentage (here the percentage of the downfall is calculated with reference to the closing price of last day).
+It is the second breaker, which is triggered when the stock price or the index again falls with a higher percentage (here, the percentage of the downfall is calculated with reference to the closing price of the last day).
 At this point in time, the trading is halted for the same amount of time as in level 1 breaker & then it is allowed to resume again.

 If Level 1 or Level 2 circuit breaker is triggered before 3:25 pm, only then the market halts trading for 15 minutes.
 However, if circuit breakers get triggered after 3:25 pm, there is no halt in the market trading.
 On the other hand, if Level 3 circuit breaker gets triggered at any point in time during the said trading day, the market halts for balance remainder of the trading day.
 So, you can see there is no upper limit for level 3 circuit breaker.